 A good solution to carrying out reactive maintenance is to schedule tasks based on the analysis of your work-order data.
 It will help you to prioritise your tasks and to ensure that your maintenance team are focusing their time on the most important jobs.

 It is very useful for technicians and managers to be able to able to consult information regarding failures and their current status at any time from any place.
 Using a CMMS, staff can find out exactly what has been done and what tasks are still pending.

 Stockrooms should have a well-equipped reserve of diverse parts of equipment and materials.
 Technicians should not have to wait for long periods of times for simple items like bolts and screws!

-Equipment should be inspected whenever corrective maintenance is done carried out.
+Equipment should be inspected whenever reactive maintenance is done carried out.
 This will help to identify the reason for the failure and to allow for action to be taken to eliminate or reduce the frequency of similar failures.
 Maintenance management software, such as Infraspeak, can ease the work of technicians as it allows them to consult any tardy interventions or repeated failures.

-Easily create complete and customised work orders for preventive or corrective maintenance interventions with this easy-to-use Excel template.
+Easily create complete and customised work orders for preventive or reactive maintenance interventions with this easy-to-use Excel template.
 Share the file with all your potential requesters to streamline the communication between them and your maintenance team.

 Do you want to learn more about what makes a perfect work order and how to manage them more efficiently?